sbennett1990/KeePass-SalsaCipher/README.md

 ### Requirements

-This plugin requires KeePass 2.18 or higher, and .NET framework 4.0 or higher.
+This plugin requires KeePass 2.18 or higher, and .NET framework 3.0 or higher.
-I have not yet tested it with lower .NET framework versions, but it's on my TODO list.

 http://keepass.info/download.html

 ### Notes
 - This project was created with Visual Studio 2010
-- This project targets the .NET framework v4.0
+- This project targets the .NET framework v3.0
 - The plugin has only been tested on Windows 7